aiocat/virna/README.md

 ### Defers

 Defer statement defers the execution of a function until the surrounding function returns.
+Only one defer can be used in a block. for example:

 ```virna
 import "../std/math.vi"